 It was also the aim, under Mr Morrison's guidance, for the Museum of Pathology to instruct other staff in the complexities of Medical Museum Techniques.
 Both overseas and local workers have availed themselves of this collaboration.
 Two notable overseas trainees were Mr K Tapora, a Churchill Fellow from Papua New Guinea (1965) and Mr A Dias, a Colombo Plan Fellow from Sri Lanka (1979) who spent 1 year and 6 months, respectively, training in the Museum of Pathology with the intention of developing museums in their respective countries.

-Such was Mr Morrison's considered expertise in Museum techniques that in 1979 he was called upon, by the Department of Administrative Services (Australian Exhibit Organisation), to prepare displays for the Australian Fauna Exhibition to China.
+Such was Mr Morrison's considered expertise in museum techniques that in 1979 he was called upon, by the Department of Administrative Services (Australian Exhibit Organisation), to prepare displays for the Australian Fauna Exhibition to China.
 These exhibits included Kangaroo Joeys (eleven in total) which were presented to the Museum of Natural History, Peking.
 This was one of a number of requests for assistance with regard to museum techniques to Mr Morrison.

 Audiovisual equipment was first introduced into the Museum of Pathology by Mr Morrison in 1979 in the form of tape/slide projectors and play-on slide projectors which gave the students a medium whereby lectures and tutorials could be revised in the Museum.
 These programs consisted of 35 mm photographic transparencies with taped description of the slide on view.
 This method of teaching was further upgraded in 1997 when computers were introduced into the Museum of Pathology.

-Professor SE Dorsch proposed that old medical instruments be re-introduced into the Museum.
-In 1986 when the Faculty of Medicine celebrated the Centenary of Medicine at the University of Sydney, Mr Morrison solicited various medical organisations to raise finance for the purchase of special cabinets to be installed in the Museum to cater for these items.
+Professor SE Dorsch proposed that old medical instruments be re-introduced into the Collection.
+In 1986 when the Faculty of Medicine celebrated the Centenary of Medicine at the University of Sydney, Mr Morrison solicited various medical organisations to raise finance for the purchase of special cabinets to be installed in the Collection to cater for these items.
 Many of these exhibits praised the achievements of past graduates.
 This display was officially opened by the Dean of Medicine, Professor R Gye, in August 1986.